-Dry eyes are one of the most common problems that affect our patients at EyeTech Optometry.
+Dry eyes are one of the most common problems that affect our patients at EyeTech Optometry in Frisco, CO.
 High altitude, dry air, and cold temperatures all contribute to dry eyes.
 Other systemic health conditions such as rheumatoid arthritis, lupus, Sjogren's Syndrome, thyroid dysfunction and other inflammatory conditions may also contribute to dry eye.
 Dry eyes are more common in women compared to men by a 4:1 ratio and often worsen with age.
 The most common signs of dry eyes are transient blurry vision that improves with blinking, burning, stinging, the feeling that something is in your eye, significant abrupt tearing and mild redness that is worse later in the day.

 Contact Lens Dry Eye